arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

     axon = tree.append(root, (0.0, 0.0, 0.0, 2.0), (-70.0, 0.0, 0.0, 0.4), tag=2)
     axon = tree.append(axon, (-70.0, 0.0, 0.0, 0.4), (-100.0, 0.0, 0.0, 0.4), tag=2)

-    # Turn segment tree into a morphology.
+    # Turn the segment tree into a morphology.
     morph = arbor.morphology(tree);

 The same morphology can be represented using an SWC file (interpreted according